 Learn everything about Chateau Petit Village Pomerol with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property and information on the vineyards and winemaking.
+Learn the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Petit Village History, Overview

 Chateau Petit Village has a long history in the Pomerol appellation that dates back to at least 1785.
 The wines of Petit Village first began gaining acclaim in 1831, when the estate was owned by the Dufresne family.
 At one point in time, the estate was owned by the De Seguin family who also owned Clos Fourtet in St. Emilion.

 In 1919, Petit Village once again changed hands when it was sold to the Ginestet family.
 At the time the Ginestet family were well-known Bordeaux negociants with other holdings in the Medoc.
 In fact, just 2 years earlier, they bought Chateau Cos d’Estournel.
 Following the frost of 1956, the vineyards of Petit Village were replanted.

 The amount of Cabernet Sauvignon was over 50%, which was the highest amount of Cabernet Sauvignon in the entire Right Bank!
 That replanting with that massive amount of Cabernet Sauvignon was a huge mistake for the wines of Chateau Petit Village.

 The vineyard and the wines did not begin to truly recover until late in the first decade in the 20th century.